 - Still need to check the duty cycle of the air compressors to size the air compressors correctly in relation to the air tool working CFM

-It’s important to make sure your compressor is still operating within its limits of the duty cycle.
+It’s important to make sure your compressor is still operating within the limits of the duty cycle.
 Adding a tank to the system can actually decrease the working time vs idle time ratio, resulting in a reduction in the duty cycle even if the pump is actually running for longer.

 This technique is a great way of reducing the load or how hard your compressor works, giving you the ability to allow it to operate at a lower duty cycle safely and whilst delivering the CFM requirements of your air tool.

-This technique of increasing CFM can cause you to have to stop-start your work frequently if you are continuously drawing down air, that’s why this solution is better for stop-start or non continuous applications as the compressor pump is given time to “catch up” with demand.
+This technique of increasing CFM can cause you to have to stop-start your work frequently if you are continuously drawing down air, that’s why this solution is better for stop-start or non-continuous applications as the compressor pump is given time to “catch up” with demand.

-When the air receiver tanks drop below the cut in pressure, the air compressor will require a greater amount of time to refill the tanks, as you now have a greater volume to refill than when you had just one tank.
+When the air receiver tanks drop below the cut-in pressure, the air compressor will require a greater amount of time to refill the tanks, as you now have a greater volume to refill than when you had just one tank.